merely-useful/py-rse/index.md

 ### Evaluate a project's data provenance {#provenance-ex-understand-project}

-*This exercise is modified from @Wick2016 and explore the dataset from @Meil2015.
+*This exercise is modified from @Wick2016 and explores the dataset from @Meil2015.
 Go to the dataset's page <http://doi.org/10.3886/E17507V2> and download the files.
 You will need to make an ICPSER account and agree to their data agreement before you can download.*